 What is Geocaching?

-Geocaching is an outdoor activity, where you go on a treasure hunt.
-You search for small boxes, the so-called geocaches in order to write your name into a log.
+It’s a fun outdoor activity, where you search for hidden boxes.
+Once found, you write your name into the log as proof.
 Geocaches come in different sized and in different kinds.
-The most common ones are the traditional caches, the "tradis" - tradis, not Tardis! 😉 Tradis are a single box hidden at one given location.
-There are also other kind of caches, like a multi-cache (a box tells you the location of the next box until you reach the so called "final") or a mystery cache, where you first solve a riddle, to get the location of the final.
+The most common ones are the traditional caches, the “tradis”.
+They are a single box hidden at one given location.
+There are also mystery caches, where you need to solve a puzzle that reveals the location or multi-caches, where a box tells you the location of the next box until you reach the so called “final”.

-If you are interested in Geocaching, have a look at geocaching.com.
-There are also opencaching projects (e.g. opencaching.us or opencaching.uk) but most of the caches are still at geocaching.com (Owned by Groundspeak).
+If you are interested in Geocaching, have a look at geocaching.com (Owned by Groundspeak).
+There are also opencaching projects (e.g. opencaching.us and opencaching.uk) but most of the caches are at geocaching.com.

 If you find it interesting, all you need to start is your smartphone and the Geocaching app.
 There are a handful of caches that you can use just for free - and if you like it, then you might consider paying the required 30 bucks per year - for me that’s the equivalent of going twice outdoors instead to the movies.